 Critically, measurement is designed into the architecture from the start, not bolted on afterwards.
 Every lifecycle stage has an entry criterion, an exit criterion, and a time benchmark.
 This makes reporting automatic rather than manual.

 Enterprise deals involve 6-10 decision-makers across multiple functions.
-A CRM that tracks one "contact" per deal fundamentally cannot model how these committees form, who influences whom, and where consensus is building or stalling.
+A CRM that tracks one "contact" per deal fundamentally can't model how these committees form, who influences whom, and where consensus is building or stalling.
 Revenue architecture for enterprise must be multi-threaded by design.

 When deals take 3-9 months, the system must maintain context across dozens of interactions, track signal changes over time, and surface deals that are stalling before they go dark.
 This requires architectural decisions about what data to capture, how to weight recent vs historical signals, and how to alert reps to changes in buyer behaviour.